warpstreamlabs/bento/website/docs/components/metrics/prometheus.md

 ### `add_process_metrics`

-Whether to export process metrics such as CPU and memory usage in addition to Benthos metrics.
+Whether to export process metrics such as CPU and memory usage in addition to Bento metrics.

 Type: `bool`